ben-mkiv/Florence-Object-Detection/README.md

 You can run the test.py script to test the server is working properly.

 ## Web Interface
-Access the web interface at http://127.0.0.1:5000/.
+Access the web interface at http://0.0.0.0:5000/.
-Upload an image or provide an image URL.
+Upload an image.
-Enter a text prompt (supports only the "<MORE_DETAILED_CAPTION>" prompt at the moment) and click "Generate Caption" to get the generated caption and see the image with bounding boxes for detected objects.
+~~Enter a text prompt (supports only the "<MORE_DETAILED_CAPTION>" prompt at the moment) and click "Generate Caption" to get the generated caption and see the image with bounding boxes for detected objects.~~ this field is auto-populated and can be reenabled in the `index.html` file

 ### index.html
 The index.html contain the UI.